ni/systemlink-operations-handbook/handbook/ldap/ldap.md

       <figcaption>Username `jdoe` is used because the `sAMAccountName` attribute is specified in the LDAP URL.</figcaption>
     </figure>

 If a username attribute is not specified **NI Web Server Configuration** will automatically add `uid` as the attribute.
-Depending on how your LDAP directory is setup this attribute may or may not be available.
+Depending on your LDAP directory setup this attribute may not be available.

 ### Bind User